mitul01/CNN_Architectures/README.md

 ## Arch 3 :- VGG
 ### About
-VGG is the Visual Geometry Group from Oxford University.The original purpose of VGG's research on the depth of convolutional networks is to understand how the depth of convolutional networks affects the accuracy of large-scale image classification and recognition.
+VGG is the Visual Geometry Group from Oxford University.The original purpose of VGG's research on the depth of convolutional networks is to understand how the depth of convolutional networks affects the accuracy of large-scale image classification and recognition. <br>
-Paper: Very Deep Convolutional Networks for Large-Scale Image Recognition <br> Author:<b>K. Simonyan and A. Zisserman from the University of Oxford</b> <br>
+Paper: <a href="https://arxiv.org/pdf/1409.1556.pdf">Very Deep Convolutional Networks for Large-Scale Image Recognition</a> <br>
+Author:<b>K. Simonyan and A. Zisserman from the University of Oxford</b> <br>

 ### Imp Points